What is rickets?

 Although full recovery can take many months, Vitamin D and calcium supplements begin the healing process right away.
 Often, bone deformities from nutritional rickets can straighten themselves over time without surgery.
 In cases where children have severe bowlegs or knock knees, surgery may be necessary; please see those pages for how these conditions are treated.
 To learn more about the process of correcting bone deformities, please click here.

-Why come to the International Center for Limb Lengthening for treatment of rickets?
+Why choose the International Center for Limb Lengthening for treatment of rickets?

 Bone deformity correction is a complex process.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with rickets achieve their best possible result.